albannalab/InsanallyAlbanna-NatComm-2024/Readme.md

-# Companion code for Insanally, Albanna, et al. "Contributions and synaptic basis of diverse cortical neuron responses to task performance"
+# Companion code for Insanally, Albanna, et al., Nat.
+Comm., 2024.
+"Contributions of cortical neuron firing patterns, synaptic connectivity, and plasticity to task performance"

 This is the code acccompanying "Contributions and synaptic basis of diverse cortical neuron responses to task performance" [currently available on the bioRxiv](https://www.biorxiv.org/content/10.1101/2022.05.04.490676v1)